On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Appendix

-for a constant $\bar{\C}$ depending on $\C_8$, $\C_\beta$ and $b_\beta$ only. \end{lemma} \begin{proof} Throughout the proof use the short-hand notation $\xi_t := (Y_{it},\Z_{it})$ dropping the dependence on $i$ (note that all constants are independent of $i$).
+for a constant $\bar{\C}$ depending on $\C_8$, $\C_\beta$ and $b_\beta$ only. \end{lemma} \begin{proof}[Proof of Lemma~\ref{varb}] Throughout the proof use the short-hand notation $\xi_t := (Y_{it},\Z_{it})$ dropping the dependence on $i$ (note that all constants are independent of $i$).
 First the properties of the function $f$ lead to the following bounds ( holding for any fixed positive integer $j$)

 Let $H_\delta = \max\{\delta^2, \C_8^2 \delta\}$.
 Apply Lemma C.1 in \cite{KatoGalvaoMontes-Rojas12} with their $\delta = 1$ to obtain

 On the other hand, we also have

 Hence